Pitt Business Summer Course Exception Form

 - This approved course listing is relevant for summer course transfer only.
 Pitt Business students may not take courses at other colleges for transfer to Pitt Business during the regular academic year (fall and spring semesters).

-- Any courses from outside the US must be approved through the Study Abroad Office (abroad.pitt.edu).
-Students will not use this process.
-If courses are from outside the US but the transcript is issued from a US-based institution, the program and provider must be approved by the Study Abroad Office.
-Students must follow the procedures and deadlines set by the Study Abroad Office for international course approval prior to departure.
+- For courses from outside the US, students will not follow this approval process, but will need to gain approval through the Pitt Global Experiences Office.
+This also applies if the courses are from outside the US but the transcript is issued from a US-based institution.
+In that case, students will need to gain approval through the Global Experiences Office.
+Students must follow the procedures and deadlines set by the Global Experiences Office for course approval prior to departure.

 - If you have over 90 credits completed, you may still transfer approved summer coursework to Pitt Business – as long as you have not exceeded any of the transfer credit limits shown above.
 However, you are strongly discouraged from taking summer courses for transfer if you plan to graduate in August.
 Pitt Business makes no guarantee that summer transfer credit can be processed in time for August graduation.
 If you are planning to graduate in August, please discuss your situation with your academic advisor.

 - If you want to take a summer course and apply it towards a minor you are completing through the Kenneth P. Dietrich School of Arts and Sciences, you must receive approval from the specific Dietrich School department in which you are completing your minor.